Lake Cahuilla: Products and significance

 The Algodones Dunes, which border old Cahuilla shorelines, were formed by sand blown from Lake Cahuilla.
 This theory was first formulated in 1923.
 The process occurred either immediately after the lake reached modern highstands, or during earlier higher stands.
 Most likely, sand was transported to the dune field during times where the lake receded and its bed was exposed to wind.
 Various stages of Lake Cahuilla may correspond to waves of migrating dunes.

 At first the Whitewater River and local washes were considered the primary source of these sands, which would have been transported to the Algodones area by longshore drift.
 This would imply a minimum age of 160,000 years.
 Later the Colorado River was identified as the main source of these sediments, but still potentially with some contribution from local drainages.
 At prevailing winds, most of the sediments from the Colorado would have been transported to the Cerro Prieto area and possibly carried by wind to the Gran Desierto de Altar.

 Clay and fine silt, dominated by lutite, were deposited in the lake.
 Closer to the shore, sand was also emplaced.
 Deltaic deposits have been found as well.
 Minerals identified include biotite, chlorite, illite, kaolinite, montmorillonite and muscovite, with varying colors depending on the origin of the sediments.
 The material deposited by Lake Cahuilla is also known as the Cahuilla formation.
-The Borrego and Pleistocene Brawley formations may also be linked to Lake Cahuilla.
+The Miocene-Pliocene Imperial Formations, the Pliocene-Pleistocene Palm Springs Formations, and the Borrego and Brawley formations may also be linked to Lake Cahuilla or another precursor lake.
 These lacustrine materials bury the northern part of the Colorado River Delta, and they give the ground a grayish color.
 The clays left by the lake were used for the production of ceramic by the inhabitants of the region; likewise Lake Cahuilla is responsible for the fertile soils of the Coachella Valley and Imperial Valley, an important agricultural province of the United States.
 Halite deposits left by the lake were mined in the 19–20th century.

 The weight of the water in Lake Cahuilla caused the surface beneath the lake to sink by about 0.4 m.
 Such ground depression has been observed at the ancient lakes Lake Bonneville, Lake Lahontan, Lake Minchin, and the modern reservoirs of Lake Mead, Three Gorges Reservoir in China, and La Grande in Quebec.

 The genus Cahuillus of helminthoglyptid land snails is named after the lake.
 It contains the species Cahuillus indioensis with two subspecies indioensis and cathedralis, Cahuillus greggi and Cahuillus mexicanus.